CaspianA1/PixelPong/README.md

+- PixelPong

-This game plays audio using Simpleaudio, which you can install like this: "pip install simpleaudio".
+-- This game plays audio using Simpleaudio, which you can install like this: "pip install simpleaudio".